0x80/mono-ts/README.md

 ## Usage

-To get started quickly, run this from the root in two separate terminals:
+Run the following from the root of the monorepo in two separate processes:

-- `pnpm watch`: This will build @repo/backend with a watch task.
+- `pnpm watch`: Build the packages using a watch task
-- `pnpm dev`: from the root.

-This will:

-- Build the `web` app and start its dev server
-- Build the `api` and `fns` backend services and start their emulators.
+- `pnpm dev`: Start the Next.js dev server and the Firebase emulators.

 The web app should become available on http://localhost:3000 and the emulators UI on http://localhost:4000.

-Alternatively, you can start the emulators and dev server separately.
+Alternatively, you can run the emulators and Next.js dev server in separate processes.
 It makes the console output more readable and preserves coloring:

 - In `apps/web` run `pnpm dev`
 - In `services/fns` run `pnpm dev`